History of Oak Park and River Forest High School: 1941–1960

 The 1950–51 school year opened with a $200,000 renovation of the school's auditorium.
 While the auditorium's capacity dropped from 1,300 to 1,200, the renovations included a new stage and dressing rooms.

 Two communities sending students to OPRF withdrew from the district in the early 1950s.
 Elmwood Park incorporated its own high school district and constructed Elmwood Park High School in 1954, while the east part of River Grove was incorporated into Leyden High School.

 1954 saw an addition to the field house and an additional $200,000 in improvements.

 In 1956, voters rejected a bond issue, which requested permission to raise $2.8 million for renovations and expansion.
-A$2 million bond issue was approved for renovations in 1957.
+A $2 million bond issue was approved for renovations in 1957.
 A new wing including ten classrooms and a new library was finished in the spring of 1959.

 The 1950s saw more notable lecturers and performers take to the stage at the school.
-Princess Ileana of Romania gave a talk about the effects of communism on her country on 8 October 1951.
-Claude Raines performed readings of literature on 19 October 1953.
-The former crown prince of Austria, Otto von Habsburg lectured on Europe and world security on 18 October 1954.
+Princess Ileana of Romania gave a talk about the effects of Communism on her country on October 8, 1951.
+Claude Rains performed readings of literature on October 19, 1953.
+The former crown prince of Austria, Otto von Habsburg lectured on Europe and world security on October 18, 1954.
 Lt.
-General Mark Clark discussed a recent book he had written on 1 November 1954, while Willy Ley talked about the new space program on 7 February 1955.
-Polar explorer and president of Carleton College, Laurence McKinley Gould spoke on 28 October 1957.
-Vance Packard an author and social critic talked about his book, The Hidden Persuaders and American morality on 17 November 1958.
+General Mark Clark discussed a recent book he had written on November 1, 1954, while Willy Ley talked about the new space program on February 7, 1955.
+Polar explorer and Carleton College president Laurence McKinley Gould spoke on October 28, 1957.
+Vance Packard, an author and social critic, talked about his book The Hidden Persuaders and American morality on November 17, 1958.